Introduction

 Overview

 Determining trigeminal representations in elephants is challenging because invasive recordings or invasive viral tracing methods cannot be applied.
-We proceeded to build a hypothesis on the elephant trigeminal brainstem trunk in six steps.
+We proceeded to build a hypothesis on the elephant trigeminal brainstem trunk in seven steps.
 First, we identified a candidate module for the brainstem trunk representation.
-Second, we showed that this module architecture repeats in the anterior-posterior direction in the elephant brainstem.
-Third, we characterized the cellular organization of this putative trunk module.
-Fourth, we documented a close correspondence between the myeloarchitecture of this module and the folds of the elephant trunk.
-Fifth, we applied synchrotron X-ray tomography to assess the microscopic architecture of myelin stripes.
-Sixth, we showed that species-specific differences in trunk structure have correlates in the putative trunk module.
+Second, we used peripherin-antibody staining to delineate the elephant olivo-cerebellar tract.
+This analysis indicated to us the ventral brainstem bumps do not correspond to the elephant inferior olive as previously thought (Maseko et al. 2013).
+Third, we showed that this module architecture repeats in the anterior-posterior direction in the elephant brainstem.
+Fourth, we characterized the cellular organization of this putative trunk module.
+Fifth, we documented a close correspondence between the myeloarchitecture of this module and the folds of the elephant trunk.
+Sixth, we applied synchrotron X-ray tomography to assess the microscopic architecture of myelin stripes.
+Seventh, we showed that species-specific differences in trunk structure have correlates in the putative trunk module.

 A metabolically highly active, strongly vascularized putative trunk module